Authentication Overview

 Important: Secure Your Key!

-Your API key grants access to your Kimp360 data and resources.
-Never share it publicly, embed it directly in client-side code (like JavaScript in a browser), or commit it to version control (e.g., Git).
+Your API key grants access to your KIMP360 data and resources.
+Never share it publicly, embed it directly in client-side code (such as JavaScript in a browser), or commit it to version control (for example, Git).

-Your API key grants access to your Kimp360 data and resources.
-Never share it publicly, embed it directly in client-side code (like JavaScript in a browser), or commit it to version control (e.g., Git).
+Your API key grants access to your KIMP360 data and resources.
+Never share it publicly, embed it directly in client-side code (such as JavaScript in a browser), or commit it to version control (for example, Git).

 Making Authenticated Requests